dthomas94/fe-takehome-challenge-clone/README.md

 ## Your tasks

 - Build an app that provides the ability for a user to select the vehicle that they own or lease.
-We've provided a set of endpoints that will provide you with necessary data to accomplish the above. **See below for API**
+We've provided a set of endpoints that will provide you with necessary data to accomplish the above.
+[API](#cc-api)
 - Once the user has found the car they are looking for, come up with a way to signal to the user that their vehicle was found!
 This doesn't have to be anything grand; maybe some text below with the `vehicle_service_id` (which gets returned once vehicle is found based on a given criteria).
 - Be creative with this.
 We want to see a functional site that uses the api.
 When in doubt, make an executive decision.
   _Functionality is more important than the look and feel.
 If you finish early, feel free to polish it up._